Asset Retirement Project

 Project safety signage and project barriers are in place surrounding all demolition and work/project areas.
 All project areas are limited to the BELCO Serpentine Road campus only.

-We ask our neighbours, passersby and campus visitors/guests to observe all safety signage and to not enter any marked project areas in order to protect the safety of everyone.
+We ask our neighbours, passersby and campus visitors/guests to observe all safety signage and to not enter or attempt to enter any marked project areas in order to protect the safety of everyone.

 With the installation of our more efficient North Power Station (operational since March 2020) and the Battery Energy Storage System (operational since March 2019) (referred to as the “Replacement Generation”), we have been able to retire a multitude of assets that have reached the end of their useful lives.
 Most of the retired assets were decommissioned in November 2020, however, Engine GT4 was decommissioned in December 2018, Engine D15 was decommissioned in 2014, Engine D2 was decommissioned in 2009, Engine GT2 was decommissioned around 1992 and Engine D7 was decommissioned in the 1990s.